shouvikChoudhury/quiz-app/README.md

 # simplequiz
 Hoisted URL is https://simplequiz-a3998.web.app

-The is fully responsive website and built using react.js and material UI
+The is fully responsive website and built using react.js and material UI.

 It has three pages Home, Quiz and Result.